mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But actually we don't do [zazen](glossary#zazen) like this; zazen is used as a means.

 At that time, you accept yourself as an immature person.
 Through zazen you want to reach a certain higher level, which is called a mature level of human life.
-[When you see yourself] in the future – at that time, the present life is not mature; [the present life is] immature, or unhappy; that's why you want to practice zazen.
-At that time, zazen is completely a means to an end.
+[When you see yourself] in the future – at that time, the present life is not mature; [the present life is] immature, or unhappy.
+That's why you want to practice zazen.
+So at that time, zazen is completely a means to an end.

-So that means you already accept your life [as] not sublime.
+That means you already accept your life [as] not sublime.
 Your life is unhappy, your life is not sublime; lack of sublimity there.

-If you do zazen like this, as a means to an end, you accept the lack of sublimity in your existence.
-That's why you really want to do zazen.
-But no matter how long you do zazen like this, it's very difficult to realize your peaceful, harmonious life, because at that time zazen is a means.
-‘Means’ means you are already creating something as a fixed idea.
+If you do zazen like this, as a means to an end, you accept the lack of sublimity in your existence; that's why you really want to do zazen.
+But no matter how long you do zazen like *this*, it's very difficult to realize [your] real peaceful, harmonious life.
+Because, at that time zazen is a means; ‘means’ means you are already creating something as a fixed idea.
 But the end itself is just actual movement-activity, which is called zazen.

-So just *do zazen*.
+So just *do* zazen.
 “Do zazen” means you are present from moment to moment within the actual dynamic working which is called doing zazen.
 Becoming one with doing zazen; not seeing zazen as a thing, objectively or conceptually.
 If you see zazen as a means, it is conceptualized; that's why zazen is a little bit something far from you.
 So that is the [dualistic](glossary#dualistic) world.

 The important point is, you must accept zazen as really total activity, which is vividly alive from moment to moment.
 Even though you don't understand what zazen is, accept zazen; which means, do zazen.
 Even though you don't understand how sublime your life is, anyway, [bow](glossary#bowing) to the [Buddha](glossary#buddha).
 If you bow to the Buddha, selfish understanding from the first is struck aside.
 That is [shikantaza](glossary#shikantaza) – very naturally.